PVT John Edwin "Buck" West (WWII)

 ----

 Note from the author: two days ago, we published a story about PVT West's brother-in-law, PVT Charles William Reynolds.
-Tragedy struck their family three times in two months, as PVT Reynolds was killed August 27, 1944, PVT West was killed August 29, 1944, and the brother of their respective wives, Carl Tatterson, died as a POW on October 20, 1944.
+Tragedy struck their family three times in two months, as PVT Reynolds was killed August 27, 1944, PVT West was killed August 29, 1944, and the brother of their respective wives, PFC Carl Tatterson, died as a POW on October 20, 1944.

 ----